QUICK XMERGE CODING

 Multi fields and Choice fields require both a ‘value’ and ‘text‘ input for each item added to the field.

-Text items are what is always displayed on the interface – the nice and user/client friendly aspect of each item in the field
+Text items are what is always displayed on the interface and in your outputs – think of it as the client friendly part of the field.

-Values are the behind the scenes data that the system (xplan) actually relies on.
-Generally, you can change text aspects of an item without consequence (templates, setup pending) but changing the values will actually have an impact on things like conditioning or the linking, in say the case of a strategy group.
+Value is the behind the scenes data that the system actually relies on.
+Generally, you can change text aspects of a field – as long as the values remain the same – without consequence (templates, config pending) but changing the values will actually have an impact on things like interface conditioning or the linking and of course your xmerge.

 In xmerge both of these are extractable by just adding .value or .text at the end of the field.

-But because multi-fields can have multiple selections you will find applying the above to multi fields produces some messy results so we need to do a bit more tweaking to get that sweet sweet client friendly texty output.
+However as the name suggestions, multi-fields can have multiple selections and you will find applying the above logic to these fields produces some messy results.
+Therefore, we need to do a bit more tweaking to get that sweet sweet client friendly text output.

-To extract the text selections of a multi field we just need to add the ‘splitlines()’ method after the .text call.
+To extract the text selections of a multi field we just need to use the string method ‘splitlines()’

-Splitlines() is actually a str method that returns a list with all the lines of a string.
-Each selection of the multi essentially has a break or escape character built in, which allows the splitlines to break it down correctly when we iterate over it like below:
+Splitlines() returns a list result of each line of a string.
+Each selection of the multi field has a break or escape character built in, which allows the splitlines to break it down correctly when we iterate over it like below: